-'Microbeads' may boost survival in advanced colon cancer patientsJanuary 21st, 2013 in Cancer /
+'Microbeads' may boost survival in advanced colon cancer patientsJanuary 21, 2013 by Maureen Salamon, Healthday Reporter in Medicine & Health / Cancer

 (HealthDay News) —For advanced colon cancer patients who have developed liver tumors, so-called "radioactive beads" implanted near these tumors may extend survival nearly a year longer than among patients on chemotherapy alone, a small new study finds.